bparanj/crystal/electronics/experiments/queue/parallel-impedance.md

 This paradox arises from the interplay between the load impedance and the source's ability to maintain a constant current.
 To improve the performance of a nonideal current source in the presence of a nonideal current load, we often add impedance in the circuit (typically in parallel or series).
 This seemingly contradictory approach—introducing or increasing an obstacle (impedance)—helps stabilize the current source's performance.
-Here’s how it works:

 ### How Adding Impedance Reduces the Obstacle

 1. Nonideal Current Load Behavior:
    - A nonideal current load, such as a low-impedance device, tends to "force" the current source to behave more like a voltage source because the load draws more current than the source can deliver.
    - This mismatch creates instability in the current source's output.